pwnxpl0it/idkmng/README.md

 <!--TODO: Add more examples-->

 ## Loading values from json
-You can use json to replace placeholders in your template, idkmng will automatically load values from a json file and replace them automatically
+You can use json to replace placeholders in your template, spark will automatically load values from a json file and replace them automatically

-idkmng uses JSON Query language to load values from json nodes.
+spark uses JSON Query language to load values from json nodes.

 This is made possible using Rust's [jq-rs crate 🦀](https://github.com/onelson/jq-rs) which has bindings to libjq.